 - Look into scholarships offered by your school of choice – determine whether the scholarships are need-based or merit-based and find out how to apply.

-- Don’t forget about grants – many state governments and organizations offer grants to college students which are scholarships that you don’t have to pay back.
+- Don’t forget about grants – many state governments and organizations offer college students scholarships that you don’t have to pay back.

-- Be smart about scheduling your classes – work closely with your academic advisor to make sure that you are taking all of the classes you need and nothing you don’t need, if it means paying extra tuition.
+- Be smart about scheduling your classes – work closely with your academic advisor to ensure you are taking all the classes you need and nothing you don’t need if it means paying extra tuition.

-- Take out federal loans before private loans – federal loans are usually available at a lower interest rate than private loans and you might also be able to defer the interest or the whole loan while in school.
+- Take out federal loans before private loans – federal loans are usually available at a lower interest rate than private loans.
+You might also be able to defer the interest or the whole loan while in school.

 - Use your loan money appropriately – only take out as much as you need in loans and avoid using them for things you don’t really need for your education.

-- Create a budget and stick to it – the best way to be smart with your money is to know exactly how you are spending it and to keep a tight grip on your purse strings.
+- Create a budget and stick to it – the best way to be smart with your money is to know exactly how you spend it and to keep a tight grip on your purse strings.

-This video offers 8 ways that you can lower or eliminate your student loan debt payment.
+This video offers eight ways to lower or eliminate your student loan debt payment.

 For many people, student loan debt is unavoidable – it is the only way that they can pay for college.
-If you are struggling with your student loan debt, however, there might be a light at the end of the tunnel.
-By refinancing or consolidating your loans, you might be able to score a lower payment or a lower interest rate which could help to keep your head above water.
-Consider our tips and advice provided above but be sure to do your own research as well to find the option that is best for you.
+However, if you are struggling with your student loan debt, there might be a light at the end of the tunnel.
+By refinancing or consolidating your loans, you might score a lower payment or a lower interest rate, which could help keep your head above water.
+Consider our tips and advice provided above, but be sure to do your own research as well to find the option that is best for you.

 Questions?
 Contact us on Facebook. @communitycollegereview